-I recently received an email asking how Andy and I got engaged, and because I actually have photographic evidence of this, and I finally figured out what button makes my scanner work and can stop screaming CRUCIO! at it and throwing it across the office, I thought, why not?
+I recently received an email asking how Andy and I got engaged, and because I actually have engagement photos, and I finally figured out what button makes my scanner work and can stop screaming CRUCIO! at it and throwing it across the office, I thought, why not?

 Plus Andy is all, it’s not magic if you are smashing it into the walls with your hands.